 When will I be notified of the outcome of my application?

 Both successful and unsuccessful applicants will be notified by email.
 All enrolled applicants can see the status of their applications in the My Hub "My Scholarships" menu after the application close date.
 This will change from “Applied” to “Offer” or “No Offer” once selection is finalised.
 Selection usually takes around 4-6 weeks as there are a large number of scholarships closing around the same time.

 How are scholarship recipients selected?

 Each scholarship has selection criteria.
-Scholarship applicants, who meet the eligibility criteria, are assessed and in some cases applicants are interviewed by a selection committee.
+Scholarship applicants are assessed on the basis of the criteria and their supporting documentation.
+In some cases applicants are interviewed by a selection committee.
 The best candidate is offered the scholarship.

-Selection criteria can include academic merit which includes Grade Point Average (GPA) or Australian Tertiary Admission Rank (ATAR), equity criteria (financial hardship, sole parent/carer, non-English speaking background, medical condition/disability, Indigenous etc), location (rural or isolated), personal attributes, performance at interview or a combination of selection criteria.
+Selection criteria can include academic merit which includes Grade Point Average (GPA) or Australian Tertiary Admission Rank (ATAR), educational disadvantage (financial hardship, sole parent/carer, non-English speaking background, medical condition/disability, Indigenous etc), location (rural or isolated), personal attributes, performance at interview or a combination of these things.